bananabrann/debbie/README.md

 # C'ing the Light
 In this readme, I will define what the MVP and Gold Medal goals are, as well as adding the things that I have learned about C in the order that was learned.
+I plan on building a simple robot that will "listen" to the surronding area, and display its decibel level.

 # The Goal
 The mission is build a simple robot that measures the surronding sounds and displays a decibel level.
 The robot will...